 Here are some extras we think you could consider:

 Once you get above the 60-people mark, it can become too much work for one person to manage payroll and expenses, month after month.
-Instead of hiring a full team to look after that, you could opt for automating these processes.
+Instead of hiring a full team to look after that, you could opt for automating the payroll process.

-These are some of the most common tasks that payroll software can do for you:
+These are some of the most common tasks that payroll software and similar apps can do for you:

 - Setting up payroll to run automatically, each pay period